 Accountability test: who can review, reverse, amend, or punish abuse of this power?

-Constraint test: what right, procedure, separation, federal limit, or public record keeps authority bounded?
+Constraint test: what right, procedure, separation of powers, jurisdictional limit, or public record keeps authority bounded?

 Long-term test: will this interpretation preserve shared rules or teach future actors to evade them?